I used to really love income reports.

 You really want to sell your blog audit services?
 Teach the people that can’t afford them how to be successful.
 The lazy ones will buy your services.

 Be honest with your audience.
 If you know your success is based upon something then let them know.

 I wrote about the 7 blog niches that make money not because I wanted to disappoint people but because I wanted to explain the logic behind picking a niche that can help you achieve your goals.

-My Billionaire Blog Club students will tell you that I don’t sugarcoat things.
+My Blog Business Framework students will tell you that I don’t sugarcoat things.
 I don’t pretend something is when it isn’t.

 I’m not going to pretend that you can build a successful blog by following your passion when 90% of my income is derived from pimping out Bluehost on my How to Start a Blog post (it’s not because I don’t use Bluehost and would never recommend them).

-The truth is that people that write income reports understand the value of income reports.
+The truth is that people that write income reports understand the value of them.
 They bring people to your blog and if you have a product that supposedly helps people make the money you make then an income report is great marketing.

 However, you’ll notice that once bloggers reach a certain income level, many of them stop writing income reports because they don’t like what they do to their audience.